2008 – First analogue map

 since 2010 – Signage along the walks

 The first marking of the entire network of trails was realized in 2010 by the “Kompetenzzentrum für Ingenieurbiologie e.V.”
 (Competence Center for Engineering Biology).
 Since 2011, the signed routes have been walked by the “adopt-a-walk” sponsors from the not-for-profit Berliner Wanderverband e.V. hiking association.
 Their reports provide the basis for monitoring and updating the walks annually.
 They also mark the walks with the typical German waymarkers (white-blue-white) (annually).
-The Senate Department for Urban Development and the Environment then publishes the latest, officially coordinated network of walks.
+The Senate Department then publishes the latest, officially coordinated network of walks.

 2014 – Priority concept to close the gaps